-Invisible Internet Project (or I2P) is a peer-to-peer (P2P) anonymous network, which protects you from censorship, government surveillance, and other online monitoring.
-It scatters your traffic so there is a low chance that a third-party will be able to intercept it.
+Invisible Internet Project (or I2P) is a peer-to-peer (P2P) anonymous network layer tool, which protects you from censorship, government surveillance, and online monitoring.
+It scatters your traffic so there is a low chance that a third party will be able to intercept it.

 I2P is a decentralized P2P network, so its operation relies on its community.
 It encrypts your traffic with end-to-end encryption and routes it via a volunteer-maintained network.
 This network is scattered all over the globe and consists of over 50000 devices.

 With your traffic dispersed around the world, it will be very difficult to spy on.

 I2P is a highly secure network.
 Here’s why:

 - It uses end-to-end encryption and protects the endpoints of your data route by turning them into cryptographic identifiers, secured with public keys.

 - I2P’s uni-directional tunnels separate incoming and outgoing traffic and provide more privacy.
 Because of these inbound and outbound proxy routers, senders and recipients don’t need to reveal their IPs.

 - Unlike Tor onion routing, I2P uses so-called garlic routing.
 This divides your message into smaller messages, called cloves.
 These are all encrypted and travel separately until their destinations.
 As a result, it is almost impossible for an interceptor to get hold of the whole message and perform traffic analysis.